-AD2.5 MASTER'S DEGREE
+AD2.6 MASTER'S DEGREE

-AD2.5.1 MASTER OF ARTS IN ART THERAPY (MA (ART THERAPY))
+AD2.6.1 MASTER OF ARTS IN ART THERAPY (MA (ART THERAPY))

 PROGRAMME CODE: M8TH1Q

 NQF EXIT LEVEL: 9

 CREDITS: 180

 SAQA ID NUMBER: Pending

+DATE INSTITUTED: 01 JANŬARY 2022

+PHASING-OUT DATE: None

 The purpose of the programme is to develop students' clinical practice and critical knowledge, skills, and academic research capabilities within the domains of the Art Therapy discourse, while promoting creative and imaginative thinking in the visual arts, psychological, psychosocial and therapeutic industries.
 The Masters programme will equip students with advanced knowledge of Art Therapy theories, research methodologies and outputs, and professional therapeutic and clinical skills.
 The programme facilitates the process of exploration and critical inquiry, on both an internal and external level, to understand how meaning is created through art making, which can then be applied in a clinical context.
 The programme facilitates clinical placement and supervision aligned to ethical and professional standards that leads to required registration, as outlined by the appropriate professional governing Boards of the Health Professions Council of South Africa (HPCSA) and South African National Art Therapy Association (SANATA).
-In keeping with the University's focus on promoting African scholarship, this programme addresses the need for academically adept, discipline-sophisticated, and civic-minded graduates who are able to complete this Masters programme and contribute to the demand for therapists as well as the research outputs for the profession and University..
+In keeping with the University's focus on promoting African scholarship, this programme addresses the need for academically adept, discipline-sophisticated, and civic-minded graduates who are able to complete this Masters programme and contribute to the demand for therapists as well as the research outputs for the profession and University.

-AD2.5.1.2 Exit level outcomes and assessment criteria EXIT LEVEL OUTCOMES ASSOCIATED ASSESSMENT CRITERIA Show a critical and advanced understanding of the theory and practice of Art Therapy in relation to other related theoretical perspectives and social contexts.
-Students will be assessed on their ability to: Synthesise knowledge that supports an understanding of Art Therapy theory and practice.
-Critically integrate theoretical concepts that include psychoanalysis, psychodynamic theory, behavioural/ cognitive theories, social theories, systems group theories and community psychology theories.
-Critically assess a clinical understanding and application of historical, political, social, and cultural factors in Art Therapy in South Africa.
+EXIT LEVEL OUTCOMES ASSOCIATED ASSESSMENT CRITERIA Show a critical and advanced understanding of the theory and practice of Art Therapy in relation to other related theoretical perspectives and social contexts.
+Students will be assessed on their ability to: 1.1 Synthesise knowledge that supports an understanding of Art Therapy theory and practice.
+1.2 Critically integrate theoretical concepts that include psychoanalysis, psychodynamic theory, behavioural/ cognitive theories, social theories, systems group theories and community psychology theories.
+1.3 Critically assess a clinical understanding and application of historical, political, social, and cultural factors in Art Therapy in South Africa.